Sustainable Procurement 101

 Other toxic emissions by type

 Companies are also beginning to focus on contributing to the circular economy through waste management.
-Waste includes food and packaging waste, hazardous materials, debris, industrial waste, and final disposals.
+Waste includes food and packaging waste, hazardous materials, debris, industrial waste, and final disposal.
 You can replace plastic packaging and single-use materials with recycled, recyclable, routable, or circular materials.

 These measures look at energy operations and identify where to use less, resulting in cost savings and fewer emissions.